Products

 All currency-related transactions in each business module immediately generate accounting journal entries.
 We are not talking about those ERPs that run batch jobs at midnight daily, monthly and yearly to extract datasets from various business modules (perhaps even from different databases via layered software interfaces), transform, and then generate in one go thousands of accounting journal entries (if the batch job run completes successfully).

-The following hypothetical examples are given to illustrate the degree of influence of sub-ledger capabilities on the quality of insurance ERP.
+The following hypothetical examples are given to illustrate the quality of your ERP system.

 Example 1: When premiums are received